Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 - The programmatic needs of Interlochen

 Visit our Scholarships and Financial Aid page to learn more about opportunities for financial assistance.
 To apply, complete the Financial Aid portion of the application.
-High School instrumentalists may qualify for a full merit scholarship through the Emerson and Fennell programs.
+High School instrumentalists may qualify for up to a full merit scholarship through the Interlochen Orchestral Scholars and Fennell programs.

 Are discounts available for siblings or students enrolling in multiple sessions?